 In October 2010, the University obtained a \$100 million revolving line of credit facility with GDB for working capital purposes, which was increased to \$125 million in October 2011.
 This line of credit was converted into a ten-year term loan in October 2011 payable in monthly equal principal payments plus interest starting on October 1, 2013.
 The term loan is collateralized by the University's accounts receivable from the Commonwealth of Puerto Rico and its agencies as well as by the Commonwealth of Puerto Rico income guaranteed appropriations under Act No. 2 of January 20, 1966, as amended.
 The University had not made the monthly payments of this term loan since May 2016.
 The University obtained a non-revolving line of credit with GDB, which was increased to \$75 million in August 2011, to complete certain construction projects of the University's Program for Permanent Improvements.
-The \$75.0 million line of credit expired on January 31, 2016 and the University had not made the monthly interest payments of this line of credit since September 2016.
+The \$75.0 million line of credit since September 2016.
 The balances outstanding under the term loan and the \$75 million line of credit with GDB amounted to \$48.3 million and \$28.1 million, respectively, at June 30, 2017.
 Accrued interest payable of the term loan and the \$75 million line of credit with the GDB amounted to approximately \$3.5 million and \$1.5 million, respectively, at June 30, 2017.